 Once any social media post is scheduled, added to queue or published by yourself manually or by any automation campaign, those will be shown in the ContentStudio’s planner tab.

-In ‘Calendar View,’ you can see all the social media posts with different status and types such as repeat posts, Evergreen posts, automation posts and bulk upload posts.
+In the ‘Calendar View,’ you can see all the social media posts with different statuses and types such as repeat posts, Evergreen posts, automation posts, and bulk upload posts.

 Managing your automated social media posts is more easier.
 If you’re not satisfied with any social media post, click on “replace” button to regenerate new one.

 Manage your published posts and see social engagements such as total likes, comments and shares.

 If you’re managing clients’ social accounts/profiles and/or hiring virtual assistants to manage the social side of your business, I’d definitely suggest you give a ContentStudio a try.